Water Removal

 Air scrubbers work to clean the air by eliminating odors and particles that cause them.
 These are extremely useful when it comes to fire damage restoration, after the flame is extinguished when smoke particles linger in the air.

-With water damage restoration, they are used to eliminate the smells associated with mildew and mould.
-There are dry air scrubbers and air scrubbers.
+With water damage restoration, they are used to get rid of the smells associated with mould and mildew.
+There are dry air scrubbers and moist air scrubbers.
 Wet air scrubbers utilize a filter that is wet.

 Particles that are airborne are caught by this and prevents them.
 Dry air scrubbers have an ionic purifier to perform a similar function.